mutaaf/blackjack-project/README.md

 We use several tools to maintain code quality and consistency:

 - **Husky**: We use Husky (v4) to manage git hooks.
 Before each commit, Prettier will automatically format staged files.
 Before each push, all tests will be run.
-Husky is automatically set up when you install the project dependencies.

 - **Prettier**: We use Prettier for code formatting.
 You can run Prettier manually with: